nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/events.md

 * `einfo` - The stacktrace of job failure (or null, in the case of `nautobot.jobs.job.started` and job competed without a failure).

 ### Scheduled Job Approval Events

-* `nautobot.jobs.approval.approved` A scheduled job that requires approval gets approved.
+* `nautobot.jobs.approval.approved` - A scheduled job that requires approval has been approved.
-* `nautobot.jobs.approval.denied` A scheduled job that requires approval gets denied.
+* `nautobot.jobs.approval.denied` - A scheduled job that requires approval has been denied.

 The data payload associated with events of any of the above topics has the following keys: